Lactose intolerance is the most common form of food intolerance.

 Elimination diet will be your next step.
 It is when a mother eliminates all the potential allergens from her diet.
 After the symptoms go away, the foods are re-introduced one by one.
 Allow a two-week interval between new foods.

-Rotation diet is when a mother eats every food only once every 5-6 days.
-By the end of this time there should be a reaction to an allergen, if any.
+every 5-6 days.
+By the end of this time there should be a reaction to an

 If your baby develops serious intolerance symptoms (blood in the stool), completely eliminate lactose from your and your baby’s diet.
 It may take up to a month or even longer before lactose completely clears from your systems.
 Read my story here.